SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 ## Review

  In this lab, you have completed the following:
- -Measures with DAX expressions involving filter context manipulation -Created a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure
+ - Measures with DAX expressions involving filter context manipulation
+ - Created a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure

 ## You have successfully completed the lab